cryptoouf-blog/coordinape-french/how_to_use_coordinape.md

 * You can also toggle to view prior epochs, using the Epoch link at upper right.

+## Graph Page

-You can also view the History Page to see the GIVES you have received, per member, in any prior epoch.
+The History Page allows you to see the GIVES you have received, per member, in any prior epoch.

 <img src="/images/How_to_Coordinape8.jpg">